SuleimanFarah/sunpy/GSOC/2019/GSOC-2019-Sarthak-Jain.md

 Yes, I am eligible to receive payments from Google.

 ####   How much time do you plan to invest in the project before, during, and after the Summer of Code?
 I have my Summer Vacations in the month of May, June and till Mid July.
 I am not pursuing any kind of internship during this time nor do I have any plan for the vacations.
-So, I will be able to give atleast 40hrs a week.
-After the vacations, I will be able to give atleast 30hrs a week.
+So, I will be able to give at least 40hrs a week.
+After the vacations, I will be able to give at least 30hrs a week.

 ####   Will you continue contributing to SunPy after the Summer of Code too ?
 Yes, I will keep contributing to SunPy after the Summer of Code too.